ad12dec/hello-npm/README.md

 This is only a test npm project.
 Only method is "HelloNPM" which returns "Hello NPM" string.
-Thank You
+Thank You.